Deploying a database raises several challenges:

-• Does the production base have the right schema?
+- Does the production database have the correct schema?

-To answer this problem, there are several approaches:
+To address these challenges, there are several approaches:

 The user creates specific scripts to create or update each database.
 Source of errors and waste of time… in short, it's not the recommended solution.

-You define versions of the database (version 1, version 2, …) and the scripts allowing to go from version N to N+1.
-If the database is in v2 and you want to migrate it to v4, you have to apply the script v2->v3 then v3->v4.
-This is for example the solution chosen by Entity Framework Migrations.
+You define versions of the database (version 1, version 2, …) and the scripts to migrate from version N to N+1.
+If the database is at v2 and you want to migrate it to v4, you apply the v2->v3 script and then the v3->v4 script.
+This is the approach used by Entity Framework Migrations, for example.

 The target database schema is defined in a file and the tool manages to move the existing database to the target version (regardless of the current version).
 This is the solution chosen by the SQL Server team with the Data-Tier Application (solution described in the rest of the article) or by SQL Compare RedGate (paid solution).

-In the rest of the post, we will see how the solution provided by SQL Server, namely the DAC packages (DAC package or DACPAC).
+In the rest of this post, we will explore the solution provided by SQL Server: DAC packages (DACPAC).

 #What is DacPac?